 General Power Of Attorney

 A General Power of Attorney Form designates a person to handle the business, financial and legal affairs of another person, either for a specific function or for overall day-to-day needs.
+Get advice on powers of attorney from Tweed Heads lawyers Save You Legal.
 For example, a Power of Attorney may be used where one person is unable to personally attend to a specific legal affair or piece of business, and wishes to have a designated representative handle the matter on his or her behalf.
 In a more tragic example, a Power of Attorney may be used in situations where a person's mental or physical capacities leave him or her unable to make decisions.
 Key provisions this form includes:

 Principal's and Agent's name and address: Identifies the Principal and the Agent